-(Registrant) StoneCastle Financial Corp.
-By (Signature and Title) /s/ Joshua S. Siegel Joshua S. Siegel, Chief Executive Officer & Chairman of the Board (principal executive officer) Date November 10, 2016 ts of the Securities Exchange Act of 1934 and the Investment Company Act of 1940, this report has been signed below by the of the registrant and in the capacities and on the dates indicated.
-By (Signature and Title) /s/ Joshua S. Siegel Joshua S. Siegel, Chief Executive Officer & Chairman of the Board (principal executive officer) Date November 10, 2016 By (Signature and Title) /s/ Patrick J. Farrell Patrick J. Farrell, Chief Financial Officer (principal financial officer) Date November 10, 2016 Print the name and title of each signing officer under his or her signature.
+(Registrant) StoneC astle Financial Corp.
+By (Signature a and Title) /s/ Joshua S. Siegel Joshua S. Siegel, Chief Executive Officer & Chairman of the Board (principal executive officer) Date May 4, 2017 of the Securities Exchange Act of 1934 and the Investment Company Act of 1940, this if the registrant and in the capacities and on the dates indicated. report has been signed below by the By (Signature a and Title) /s/ Joshua S. Siegel Joshua S. Siegel, Chief Executive Officer & Chairman of the Board (principal executive officer) Date May 4, 2017 By (Signature a and Title) /s/ Patrick J. Farrell Patrick J. Farrell, Chief Financial Officer (principal financial officer)